 A reference archivist can undertake a basic search to identify where records might be found.
 If you are unable to come to Canberra to look at the records, and don't know anyone who can do this for you, we recommend you contact one of the professional researchers on our website.

 Where and when can I visit the Archives?

 The Archives' reading room is in the Menzies Building on the Australian National University campus in Canberra.
 We are open from 9am-5pm Monday to Friday except for public holidays.
 Check our opening hours before planning a visit.

 What does the Archives charge for using records?

 There is no charge for looking at records.
-We only charge for producing photographs on a cost-recovery basis.
+We only charge for producing copies of large format photographs and audiovisual records on a cost-recovery basis.